sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 The following example shows extracting fields repeatedly from a section containing a list of claims:

 - It captures Sept and Oct claims by specifying a section collection range that starts with the first instance of "claim number" and ends with "November".
-- From each section, it excludes intervening text that isn't part of a section but that does repeat (`monthly_number_unprocessed_claims`) using a "range:stop" parameter.
+- From each section, it excludes intervening text that isn't part of a section but that does repeat (`monthly_number_unprocessed_claims`) using a Stop parameter.
 Instead, it captures this info outside of sections with  `"match:all"`.

 **Config**